After attending virtual meetings, I think we can all agree: Trying to recreate live meetings on virtual platforms is a challenge.

 Set the expectation with your group by following up early and often.
 When tasks are assigned, circle back with the responsible person to ensure milestones are being achieved.

-The milestones established during the meeting set the schedule for follow up.
+Milestones established during the meeting set the schedule for follow-up.

-Do you really need a meeting in the first place?
+Do you need a meeting in the first place?

 Holding a meeting “because that’s what we’ve always done” communicates a lack of respect for people’s time.
-Instead, ensure that you need a meeting and that the necessary people are invited.
+Instead, ensure that you need a meeting and invite the necessary people.
 Doing so ensures that more people on the call have a role to play.
 This will help to increase participation and keep attention spans intact.

 The more we try to make a virtual meeting look like an in-person meeting, the more unnatural they become.
 This has had the effect of making many not-so-great meetings into even worse meetings.